 Even as an experienced grant writer, getting started with a new grant application can be overwhelming.
-In this post, we share how to we structured a kick-off meeting for a new project and grant pursuit with the Native Village of Tetlin (Alaska).
+In this post, we share how we structured a kick-off meeting for a new project and grant pursuit with the Native Village of Tetlin (Alaska).

+There is a bit of prep work before hosting a kick-off meeting.
 To prepare for the kick-off meeting, always read the funding guidelines.
 As you have questions, type those into the meeting agenda for discussion later.
 Also list the required attachments and assign different team members to each.
 Then include a mini grant narrative skeleton (described in the Free Grant Writing Class here), to understand where you have information gaps and to assign responsibilities.

 The entire process of reading the funding guidelines and preparing a kick-off agenda took us about 1.5 hours.

-Host Kick-Off Meeting
+How To Host Kick-Off Meeting

 We use Zoom video conferencing to host meetings.
 For this project, our team spread from Anchorage and Tok, Alaska, to Paraguay!
 Despite our geographic differences, we had a fun and productive meeting, and largely attribute that to having video for interacting with each other.